Evaluating and monitoring for impact: developing a framework for risk prevention programs | Natural Hazards Research Australia

 This project will establish a national framework for monitoring and evaluating risk prevention programs through:

-• Work package 1: Evaluating the impact of the Queensland Fire and Emergency Services’ Fight Fire Fascination program, where fire services professionals supports parent and educators to teach children about fire safety through outreach.
+• Work package 1: Evaluating the impact of the Queensland Fire and Emergency Services’ Fight Fire Fascination program, where fire services professionals supports parents and educators to teach children about fire safety through outreach.
 This package will seek to understand:

 • the efficacy of the program against objectives, content, delivery and training